Auguste Charlois

 Auguste Honoré Charlois (/fr/; November 26, 1864 – March 26, 1910) was a French astronomer who discovered 99 asteroids while working at the Nice Observatory in southeastern France.

 Asteroid discovery

 His first discovery was the asteroid 267 Tirza in 1887.
 He photographed 433 Eros on the very night of its discovery by Gustav Witt, but was not able to act quickly enough before Witt announced his find.

-Although he started searching for asteroids in the era of visual detection, by 1891 Max Wolf had pioneered the use of astrophotography to drastically speed up the rate of detection of asteroids, and both Wolf and Charlois separately discovered far more asteroids than would have been feasible by visual detection.
-In 1899, Charlois received the Prix Jules Janssen, the highest award of the Société astronomique de France, the French astronomical society, and was also awarded the Valz Prize by the French Academy of Sciences in 1889 for his work on calculating asteroid orbits.
+Although he started searching for asteroids in the era of visual detection, by 1891 Max Wolf had pioneered the use of astrophotography to drastically speed up the rate of detection of asteroids.
+Both Wolf and Charlois separately discovered far more asteroids than would have been feasible by visual detection.
+In 1899, Charlois received the Prix Jules Janssen, the highest award of the Société astronomique de France, the French astronomical society.
+He was awarded the Valz Prize by the French Academy of Sciences in 1889 for his work on calculating asteroid orbits.